Project SUCCEED: Curing Hep C In People with HIV in NYC

 HIV and Hepatitis C in NYC

-More than 4,200 people are living with both HIV and current Hepatitis C (HCV) infection in New York City, the majority of whom are people of color.
+As of Spring 2017 4,200 people were found to be living with both HIV and current Hepatitis C (HCV) infection in New York City, the majority of whom are people of color.
 People with HIV/HCV co-infection are at high risk for developing liver disease, liver cancer and premature death.

 HCV can now be treated and cured in just a few months with all oral regimens and few side effects.
 The majority of patients treated can be cured, even people who are actively using drugs or alcohol or who have a detectable HIV viral load.
 Being cured of HCV improves the chances of living a longer healthier life.
 Everyone deserves a cure!